c6supper/neptune-profiler-proto/README.md

-# Neptune-Profiler-Proto
-All the proto message files for Neptune core communication with local and remote plugins.

 Neptune-Profiler-Proto
 ===========

+All the proto message files for Neptune core communication with local and remote plugins.

 This is a repository which contains the  [google protobuf](https://github.com/google/protobuf) messages.

 An IDL that defines contracts between local & remote plugins and neptune core.

 Several components uses this repository as a sub module.
-It takes neptune-profiler-proto compiles it into the specific language(CPP by default).
+It takes neptune-profiler-proto compiles it into the specific language(c++ by default).

 Prerequisites
 -----------------